SatyaSiddineni/12.Defect-Management-Automation/README.md

 1. About This Project

-            This project demonstrates the end-to-end defect management process in SAP QM — starting from defect detection during inspection, automatic QM Notification creation, task handling, corrective action tracking, and closure with reporting.
+            This project demonstrates an end-to-end Defect Management Automation process in SAP Quality Management (QM) integrated with Procurement and Production.

+            The solution covers how defects identified during inspection processing are automatically converted into Quality Notifications, ensuring systematic corrective and preventive action (CAPA) tracking.

+            This project reflects real-time manufacturing and procurement quality scenarios handled by an SAP QM Functional Consultant

 2. How to Use This Repository